jaclu/tmux-menus/README.md

 This directly triggers that menu and displays any syntax errors on the command line.

-If `@menus_log_file` is defined, you can use logging like this:
+If `@menus_log_file` is defined, either in the tmux conf, or hardcoded in `scripts/helpers.sh` arround line 295, you can use logging like this:

 ```bash
 log_it "foo is now [$foo]"
 ```

-If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before using it via the trigger, since tmux sees any script output as a potential error and display it in a scroll-back buffer.
+If having two terminals with one tailing a log file is unpractical, setting the log file to `/dev/stderr` would essentially make it into `echo`.
+Choosing `/dev/stderr` instead of `/dev/stdout` avoids triggering errors if the `log_it` is called during string assignment.
 </details>
 <details>
 <summary>Menu building</summary>